ryanwersal/emacs-config/README.md

 Flycheck has numerous linters available.
 This config is currently setup to leverage only three though: python-flake8, emacs-lisp, and javascript-jshint.
  - python-flake8 will require you to [install flake8](https://pypi.python.org/pypi/flake8) before it works.
  - Emacs-lisp works out of the box.
  - javascript-jshint requires [installing jshint](http://www.jshint.com/install/).
-You will need to install Node first.
+You will need to have Node installed first.